 Available to hire for the duration of your visit for £3 per rucksack - please speak to our Visitor Centre Team.

 Rest and Relaxation

-Around the garden we have benches, seating and grassy areas where you can sit down to relax and take in the beautiful surroundings.
+Around the garden we have benches, seating and grassy areas which make the perfect spot to relax and take in the beautiful surroundings.

-There are many great spots around the garden to sit and enjoy a picnic, we have lovely food and drink options available from our Visitor Centre and you are welcome to bring your own picnic along.
+Or sit and enjoy a picnic - we have lovely food and drink options available from our Visitor Centre and you are also welcome to bring your own picnic along.

 Read more about us in our Visit section.